 5.30 - 6.30/7.30 pm - Lectures/Workshops /Lab work

-* in rare cases of rain, the project envisions finds' processing workshops, lectures and film projections
+* in cases of rain, the project envisions finds' processing workshops, lectures and film projections

-BHFS team could organize/assist with organization of various leisure activities for participants during their free time such as visiting beaches and sites, attending cultural events, etc.
+BHFS team could organize/assist with organization of various leisure activities for participants during their free time such as visiting beaches and sites, boating, sailing, fishing, diving, attending cultural events, etc.

 Departure.
 Check-out by 11.30 am.

-A drop-off may be arranged from Sozopol to Burgas and Varna upon request.
+A drop-off may be arranged from Sozopol to Burgas, Varna, Sofia and Plovdiv upon request.